JovanaJelisavcic/ISA2019/README.md

 ### Executing program

-* Back-end : Run as Java Application in Exclipse or STS
+* Back-end : Run as Java Application in Eclipse or STS
 * Front-end:
 ```
 ng serve